 b) Bitcoin supply cap

 Satoshi Nakomoto designed Bitcoin to have a cap of 21 million Bitcoin.
 Once that cap is reached, miners will no longer be rewarded with new Bitcoin for transaction verification.
 When this happens, the halving of block rewards every four years may not impact the Bitcoin rate.
 But factors like usability and practicality in everyday life will determine the Bitcoin rate.

 2. Bitcoin’s Competition

-Bitcoin has always retained the repute of the world’s most popular and recognized cryptocurrency.
-However, thousands of other cryptocurrencies out there, like Ethereum and Dogecoin, are thriving in the crypto space to also get our attention.
+Bitcoin has always retained its reputation as the world’s most popular and recognised cryptocurrency.
+However, thousands of other cryptocurrencies out there, like Ethereum and Dogecoin, are thriving in the crypto space also to get our attention.

 This has called for more diversity in the crypto market, offering investors a wide range of options.
 However, because of its competition, the Bitcoin rate can stay pretty grounded.
 It is noteworthy that if Bitcoin were the only cryptocurrency out there, the price could look different.

 The media play a pivotal role in the world we live in today, and it also pitches the Bitcoin rate.
 Many studies have elucidated the nexus between Bitcoin and the media.
 Still, in simple terms, the theory is that positive media attention is a possible answer to why the Bitcoin rate is rising.
 In contrast, negative attention can lead to price dips.